wechaty/puppet-wechat/README.md

 ## KNOWN LIMITATIONS

-1. WeChat Account that registered after 2017 mignt not be able to login Web Wechat, so it can not use PuppetWeChat with Wechaty.
-Please make sure your WeChat Account can be able to login by visiting <https://wx.qq.com>
+1. Solved by UOS. ~~WeChat Account that registered after 2017 mignt not be able to login Web Wechat, so it can not use PuppetWeChat with Wechaty.
+Please make sure your WeChat Account can be able to login by visiting <https://wx.qq.com>~~
 1. Web API can not create room and invite members to room since 2018.
 1. Can not Receive/Send message from Work Wechat.